ROUTINE AT HOME

-- When things are hectic, routines can help you feel more organised, which lowers stress.
+- When things are hectic, routines can lower your stress by making you feel more organised

 - A routine will help you complete your daily tasks efficiently.

-- As children get better at following a routine by themselves, you can give fewer instructions and nag less.
+- As children get better at following a routine by themselves, you will be relieved from giving too many instructions to them.

 - Routines free you from having to constantly resolve disputes and make decisions.
 If Sunday night is pizza night, no-one needs to argue about what’s for dinner.

-In trying to understand the world around them, we have to forgive preschoolers for being a bit distracted.
-A good rule is to always budget for another 30 minutes when doing things with your preschooler..
+- In trying to understand the world around them, we have to forgive preschoolers for being a bit distracted.
+A good rule is to always budget for another 30 minutes with your preschooler.